SriniKV58804/Srini_BlueStamp_Portfolio/index.md

 ## Summary
 In my first milestone, I focused on placing the code in the correct locations and organizing the files for example I would need to use my setting.toml file to connect to the internet and my secrets.py file for my weather API.
-I used Python as my programming language.
+I used python as my programming language.

 ## Challanges
 My main challenge was not placing the code correctly and having too many code.py files, which caused confusion about where the main code should go.
 I had to restart six times, with the last attempt nearly complete, but I persevered and asked for help when needed.
 After successfully organizing the code.